Skip to main content

 skipTLSVerify: true # For local development only

-serviceAccountToken: <YOUR_SERVICE_ACCOUNT_TOKEN> # From setup script output
+serviceAccountToken: <YOUR_SERVICE_ACCOUNT_TOKEN> # From cluster secret

 Verification